llvm/circt/docs/FIRRTLAnnotations.md

 ## Attributes in SV

-Some annotations transfrom into attributes consumed by non-FIRRTL passes.
+Some annotations transform into attributes consumed by non-FIRRTL passes.
 This section describes well-defined attributes used by HW/SV passes.